 - Most hutchinsii are well above Mallard-sized and some approach (and even overlap) small female interior Canada Geese in weight (Jim Leafloor, pers. comm.
 October 2014).
 Mallard-like size and a very stubby bill is far more typical of westerner, minima, than nominate hutchinsii (Steve Mlodinow, pers. comm.
 September 2015).
 Applying biogeographical concepts, i.e. Bergmann’s Rule: the southern cohorts average more robust and larger-bodied than do the northern ones.
 Perhaps then the cacklers that appear to be near-Mallard-sized originate from more northerly cohorts.
 Males are larger than females and, in general, hutchinsii vary tremendously in mass (Mowbray 2002).
 For example, a large male Richardson’s from the southern portion of the breeding range compared to a female from the Baffin Islands…..quite the difference, structural and size-wise, between the two.
 Mowbray et al. (2002) give a range in the mean weight of males from north to the south of 1.92–2.38 kg and for females 1.65–2.10 kg.
 Consider a large male (2.38 kg) compared to a small female (1.65 kg).

 Figure 4: An example of variation in size and structure in eastern hutchinsii Cackling Geese.
 I find that I observe the large, “blocky” head and “Roman’s Nose” bill on presumed males more than I do with petite, presumed females.
-I noted these two as a pair: they swam together for several hours and the larger bird was noticeably more alert and assertive.
+I noted these two as a pair: they swam together for several hours.
 Almonte Sewage Lagoons — 10 October 2014.

 Figure 5: A juvenile interior Canada Goose with a male Mallard.
 This photo provides an example of the smaller size of these more northern Canada Geese.To note, juveniles are, on average, 90% the size of adults (Ken Abraham, pers. comm.
 October 2013) so this particular specimen is on the small end of the spectrum for a typical interior Canada.
 Andrew Haydon Park — 1 October 2013.

 Figure 6: A hutchinsii Cackling Goose (at left) with a diminutive interior Canada Goose essentially overlapping in mass.
 Both are close to shore and fully alert (outstretched necks, etc).
-Note the difference between the two re: neck length and girth; bill morphology; pale feather edgings along back (emarginations); breast coloration; head size and shape.
+Note the difference between the two with regards to neck length and girth; bill morphology; pale feather edgings throughout the upperparts (emarginations); breast coloration; head size and shape.
 Andrew Haydon Park — 1 October 2013.

 Myth: the bill is extremely short, stubby & strongly triangular in shape

-- Compared to other subspecies of Cacking Geese, the bill on hutchinsii averages long and thin, often showcasing a slight droop nearest the tip.
-Occasionally, the bill is very short and triangular like westerner, minima (Mlodinow et al. 2008).
+- Compared to other subspecies of Cackling Geese, the bill on hutchinsii averages long and thin, often showcasing a slight droop nearest the tip.
+Occasionally, the bill is very short and triangular like the westerner, minima (Mlodinow et al. 2008).

 Myth: a white necklace means some other subspecies